 We are at a genuine inflection point when it comes to how we organize human effort to productive ends.
 In this creative and disruptive economy, where the challenge is to inspire and mobilize the full imagination, initiative, and passion of every single person, every single day, leaders must rethink their organization’s boundaries, redesign work, redefine the work of leadership, and re-jigger their measure of value.

 Let’s face it, there is a whole lot more enthusiasm for making organizations more open, dynamic, and free than there is progress.
 Why?
 Control has been the iron fist behind too many organizations for too long.
 And unleashing freedom inside them requires dismantling deeply-embedded management principles and practices.
 Of course, it’s not an either/or proposition.
+The real trick—and the far greater degree of difficulty—is reimagining organizations, redesigning work, redefining leadership and rethinking the measure of value in a way that transcends the tradeoff between freedom and control.

 The Unlimited Human Potential Challenge is in full swing.
 We’ve got so many exciting Stories and Hacks in the pipeline—and such exciting rewards for those who contribute—that we’re extending the deadline.
-The updated timing for the Challenge is as follows:

 When it comes to creating organizations that are adaptable, innovative and engaging enough to meet the future, there's no single recipe, but there is a crucial ingredient: individual autonomy.
 People need freedom--the freedom to pursue their passions, experiment with new ides, ignore the hierarchy, make small bets, challenge conventional thinking, choose their work, and maybe even elect their own leaders.